-With the release of Prince Harry's memoir "Spare", here are some British Royal biographies which may take your fancy!
+With the release of Prince Harry's memoir "Spare" earlier this year, here are some British Royal biographies which may take your fancy!

 Let's take a look at the five best Royal biographies for you to sink your teeth into.